JustenPhillips/justenphillips.github.io/json.md

 ----

 ### Synopsis
 Json was a very enlighting box for me that taught me some basic Windows enumeration.
-It is a Windows specific box that requires us to have a Windows C2 to gain a foothold and for privledge esculation.B asically there is vulnerability in serialization in the backend of the website - with the dot-Net code. so we can abuse that - that when its get deserialzaized and we will get an RCE on the system.
+It is a Windows specific box that requires us to have a Windows C2 to gain a foothold and for privledge esculation.
+Basically there is vulnerability in serialization in the backend of the website - with the dot-Net code. so we can abuse that - that when its get deserialzaized and we will get an RCE on the system.
 The system is Windows System 2012 which is vulnerable to Golden Privileges exploit Juicy Potatoe.